How to improve your flexibility

 Why does flexibility matter?

-You know that exercise is important, but what about flexibility?
+We all know that exercise is important, but what about flexibility?

 Flexibility is essential for moving in our everyday life; its role in day-to-day tasks like reaching up to a shelf or crouching down to pick something up can often be overlooked.
 If your muscles aren’t flexible, these everyday tasks would feel much more complex to perform.